danishsheikh1122/multi-store/README.md

 - we've used shadcn comboboox to immplement this component and user can create a new store and the automatically gets redirected to the store dashborad

 ## billboard component created

 - all routes of billboard component and ui also created

 ## categories component created

 - all routes of categories component and ui also created

+## created sizes

+- all routes of sizes component and ui also created

+## created colors

+- all routes of colors component and ui also created